 General and administrative expenses consist primarily of personnel costs associated with the Company's executive, finance, legal, human resources, compliance, and other administrative personnel, as well as accounting and legal professional services fees, other corporate-related expenses and allocated overhead.
-General and administrative expenses also include amortization of covenant not to compete and tradename intangible assets, the change in value of the contingent consideration and acquisition-related costs of business combinations.
+General and administrative expenses also include amortization of covenant not to compete and tradename intangible assets, the change in value of the contingent consideration, acquisition-related costs of business combinations, costs associated with the secondary offering, and costs associated with the shelf offering.